Brookhaven Planning Commission delays Children’s Healthcare rezoning

 Plans would then be to raze the Tullie Road and Tullie Circle office park buildings and then build a $1.3 billion hospital on that land to replace CHOA’s Egleston Hospital on Clifton Road near Emory University.

-said at the July 5 meeting that the healthcare giant is asking the city right now to only consider the annexation and rezoning along the Northeast Expressway and that a master plan for the overall development of the campus will be ready sometime in the fall.
+CHOA attorney Woody Galloway said at the July 5 meeting that the healthcare giant is asking the city right now to only consider the annexation and rezoning along the Northeast Expressway and that a master plan for the overall development of the campus will be ready sometime in the fall.
 CHOA’s Board of Trustees meets in September and will be reviewing the master plan, Galloway said.

 When CHOA submits its master plan to the city, a Development of Regional Impact (DRI) is triggered.
 A DRI involves a traffic impact and mitigation study through the Atlanta Regional Commission.